The-Youssef-Nasr-Company/Youssef-Land/README.md

 Here's a code example from BASIC:

 ```
-10 PRINT "WELCOME TO YOUSSEF LAND"
+10 PRINT "WELCOME TO YOUSSEF LAND!
+AS YOU HAVE CHOSEN THIS BASIC CODE EXAMPLE, LET US GET STARTED!"
 20 END
 ```
 Then type `LIST` in any type of system that supports BASIC to see the code example from us.